bahodge/tomb-of-annihilation/sessions/Session 37.md

 We see a bunch of [[Yuan-ti]] bathing in pools of blood.
 We burst into the room and attack them.
 We literally kill thousands. [[Munch]] suffers from [[organ damage]].

 Next Time:
-- we continue fighting and try to escape
+- we continue fighting and try to escape or surrender!